M66B/FairEmail/docs/FAQ-en-rGB.md

 Settings > Manual setup > Accounts > tap account > tap advanced > Partial fetch > uncheck

 After disabling this setting, you can use the message 'more' (three dots) menu to 'resync' empty messages.
-Alternatively, you can *Delete local messages* by long pressing the folder(s) in the folder list and synchronize all messages again.
+Alternatively, you can *Delete local messages* by long pressing the folder(s) in the folder list and synchronise all messages again.

 Disabling *Partial fetch* will result in more memory usage.